-From time to time, certain of the underwriters and their affiliates may provide in the future, various advisory, investment and commercial banking and other services to us in the ordinary course of business, for which they will receive customary fees and commissions.
+Ladenburg Thalmann & Co.
+Inc. acted as the exclusive placement agent in connection with the Warrant Inducement and from time to time, it or its affiliates may provide in the future, various advisory, investment and commercial banking and other services to us in the ordinary course of business, for which it will receive customary fees and commissions.